thehubbard/esa-pyxel/docs/source/background/running_modes/exposure_mode.rst

 -------------------

-Running Pyxel in Exposure mode can be used to get a single image with the detector effects defined in either the configuration file or the GUI.
+Running Pyxel in Exposure mode can be used to get a single image with the detector effects defined in either the configuration file.
 If multiple readout times are not specified, the default readout time is 1 second.

 .. code-block:: yaml